-3. Semantic expansion.
+4.1.3.
+Semantic expansion.
 Not everyone uses the same terms to express the same concept.
-For that reason, the index terms may be associated to the query and the domain non-matching.
+For that reason, a relevant domain could not match with a query because they have no keywords in common.
 That is an obstacle to produce a good ranking of domain associated to the query.